First Aid Guidelines

 - If they are breathing, place them in the recovery position, and then call for help from the emergency services.

-- If the person is unconscious and unresponsive, call 911 (or your local emergency number), then begin CPR.
+- If the person is unconscious and unresponsive, call 911 or activate the Garmin inReach SOS.
+Then begin chest compressions.

 HOW DO I PERFORM CHEST COMPRESSIONS?